 Repair Café Palo Alto

-Consider this: In 1960, each person in the US generated 2.68 pounds of waste per day.
+In 1960, each person in the US generated 2.68 pounds of waste per day.
 By 2000, the average was 4.65 pounds per day.
 This is the most in the world.
+We all have something that no longer works, that we still need.
+We can throw it out and buy a new one, stick it in the garage, pay to get it fixed, or fix it ourselves.

-We’ve established the Repair Café Palo Alto to give you another option.
-The Repair Café Palo Alto is a volunteer-run, community service dedicated to encouraging the repair and reuse of goods rather than relegating them to landfill.
+The Repair Café Palo Alto reduces those pounds of waste.
+We are a volunteer-run, community service dedicated to encouraging the repair and reuse of goods rather than dumping them in landfill.

 DEADLINE IS JANUARY 31!